BitsAndGravy/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: June 9, 2020

+**Today's Progress**: Worked toward completing Basic CSS.
+About 90% complete.

+**Thoughts**: I feel empowered knowing how colors work.
+They are no longer a bunch of meaningless numbers and letters - ok, they still are to a point, but I at least understand what it means.
+It was a lot of fun seeing all of the different things you can do with CSS - the penguin example on freeCodeCamp was intriguing.
+I hope to create my own artwork on CSS like that!

 ### Day 4: June 4, 2020

 **Today's Progress**: Continued working on a page for Diddy Kong.
 I went back through a few kew tutorials in FreeCodecamp.
 Added styles, and an image.
 Progressed on Basic CSS (22% complete).